 And industry is too!
-Here is a unique and vrilliant opportunity to prticiapte in leadership training.
+Here is a unique and brilliant opportunity to particiapte in leadership training.
 Check it out and apply today!
 Become a leader, with an aim to helping the future hemophilia community, here in the US and globally!

 Program: Bayer Hemophilia Leadership Development Program (BHLDP) Internship